ropensci-archive/crminer/cran-comments.md

 ---

-This version includes fixes for tests that were failing.
+This version includes a new parameter for a function and a few minor fixes.

 Thanks!
 Scott Chamberlain